Credit Card Reviews

 American Express Gold Card

-- Dining Rewards: 4x Membership Rewards points per dollar spent
+- Dining Rewards: 4x Membership Rewards points per dollar spent, $100 per year in Resy credits

-- Welcome bonus: 60,000 Membership Rewards points when you spend $4,000 on purchases within your first 6 months
+- Welcome bonus: Earn 60,000 Membership Rewards® points after you spend $6,000 on your new Card in your first 6 months of Card Membership.

 - Best for: Diners willing to pay an annual fee for additional rewards, those already in the Amex ecosystem, or who prefer the upside potential of points over cashback.